top of page

 I believe you are the expert of your own body and story.

-My role is to meet you where you are, and bring offerings like presence-led support, herbal womb steaming, and a holistic approach that honors mental health, nutrition, and shared knowledge.
+My role is to meet you where you are, and bring offerings like resource sharing, hands on support, herbal steaming, through a holistic approach that honors mental health, nutrition, and shared knowledge.

 Dichela Ueki